In Short

 If you take the image yourself, you own the image as the copyright holder.
 Therefore, you have copyright law protections.

 You can send them a cease and desist letter, letting them know that you own the image.
-If this does not work, there are further steps you can take, such as legal action.
+If this does not work, you can take further steps, such as court action.

 We appreciate your feedback – your submission has been successfully received.